 Understanding Labor Laws

-The law that has made the most impact on child labor is the Federal Labor Standards Act, which restricts the age at which minors can be hired and the number of hours minors can work.
+The law that has made the most impact on child labor is the Federal Labor Standards Act, which restricts the age at which minors can be hired and the number of hours they can work.

-There are very strict limits on jobs that can be performed by those under the age of 14.
-The Department of Labor offers a dedicated website to minors seeking to learn about employment; visit the Youth Rules website to take advantage of this resource.
+There are very strict limits on the types of jobs those under 14 can perform.
+The Department of Labor offers a dedicated website to minors seeking to learn about employment; visit the U.S. Government’s Youth Rules website to take advantage of this resource.

 Jobs for Those Under the Age of 14

-Just because you’re too young to be hired at your favorite restaurant or your local grocery store doesn’t mean you can’t earn money — you just need to think a little outside of the box.
+Just because you’re too young to be hired at your favorite restaurant or your local grocery store doesn’t mean you can’t earn money — you may just need to think outside of the box.

 Jobs Around Your Home

 You might not even need to look outside your house to find paying opportunities.

 Making and Selling Crafts

-- How much you can earn: Your earnings will depend upon the type of craft you make, the cost of the materials, and the labor involved.
+- How much you can earn: Your earnings will depend on the type of craft(s) you make, the cost of the materials, and the labor involved.
 You’ll want to charge a retail price for your craft that covers all these costs, plus a little extra for profit.

 - How to find these jobs: Sign up for an account on Etsy or eBay to sell your handmade crafts.
 You can also research local craft fairs, as these events usually allow vendors to rent a booth and sell their goods.

-- How to find these jobs: Ask your parents what chores need to be completed.
+- How to find these jobs: Ask your parents/guardian what chores need to be completed.
 You can also ask neighbors if there are any chores they need help with, and if they’d be willing to pay you for your assistance.